liavjulio/Analyze-Works/README.md

 - **Inverse Matrix Calculation**: Finds the inverse of a 3x3 matrix using elementary row operations.

 ### `work2.py`
-This script handles interpolation methods, including:
+This script focuses on solving systems of linear equations using methods like:
-- **Linear Interpolation**: Computes the interpolated value between two points.
+- **Gaussian Elimination**: Solves a system of linear equations by transforming the matrix into an upper triangular form.
-- **Polynomial Interpolation**: Uses polynomial fitting to interpolate a value based on three points.
+- **Back Substitution**: Solves for the unknown variables after Gaussian elimination.
-- **Lagrange Interpolation**: Implements Lagrange interpolation for a set of three points to approximate a value.
+- **Cramer's Rule**: Uses determinants to solve a system of linear equations.

 ### `work3.py`
 This script includes functions related to statistical analysis, such as: